vishaltelangre/wassup/README.md

 ### Features that will be built eventually and will be available in future

-- (TODO) Import notes along with the mood/sentiment data
+- Import notes along with the mood/sentiment data
-- (TODO) Sends you an email reminder if you haven't saved a note for a while (configurable frequency)
-- (TODO) REST APIs to add, update and access your notes programmatically and securely
+- REST APIs to add, update and access your notes programmatically and securely
-- (TODO) Google Chrome extension to add notes and see recent notes
+- Google Chrome extension to add notes and see recent notes
-- (TODO) Multi-language (internationalization) support
+- Multi-language (internationalization) support
-- (TODO) Simple desktop application to easily add notes and see recent notes
+- Simple desktop application to easily add notes and see recent notes
-- (TODO) Native mobile application for popular platforms
+- Native mobile application for popular platforms

 ## Local Development Setup